nicolabs/nicobot/README.md

 - `-r me@myserver.im` the *JabberID* of the correspondent

-##### Common issues

-If you have the following error :

-    ERROR	Couldn't load the OMEMO object; ¯\_(ツ)_/¯ ERROR	And error occured when loading the omemo plugin. omemo.exceptions.inconsistentinfoexception.InconsistentInfoException: Given storage is only usable for jid mybot@myserver.im on device 1234567890.

-This may be because you previously registered another device at the same place : move or delete the `.omemo` directory and retry.

 #### Using the Signal backend

 By specifying `--backend signal` you can make the bot chat with Signal users.